Mission, vision, values and tasks

 The objectives of the Danish Institute for Sports Studies are

-- to establish a general overview of and insight into academic and other forms of research within the fields of sports and non-formal education nationally as well as international
+- to establish a general overview of and insight into academic and other forms of research within the fields of sports and non-formal education nationally as well as internationally

 - to analyse the implications and perspectives of policy initiatives within the fields of sports and non-formal education